 The DELAY activities represent the Customer Service and Sales activities.
-From the palette, select a DELAY activity and place it to the right of the BRANCH activity.
-Then, select the connector tool and connect the BRANCH activity to this DELAY activity.
+From the Layout Toolbar, select a DELAY activity and place it to the right of the BRANCH activity.
+Then, select the Connector tool and connect the BRANCH activity to this DELAY activity.